 Women who are thinking about treatment for osteoporosis.

 Women who have been on hormone therapy for a long time.

 Men or women with certain medical conditions or who are taking certain medications (such as glucocorticoids or prednisone) for a long period.

 Any bone can fracture, but with osteoporosis some bones fracture more easily.
 These include bones in the spine, wrist, shoulder, and hip.
 That’s why bone density testing may be done at one or more of these sites.

 The results of your test may seem confusing at first.
 Don’t be afraid to ask your provider to explain.
-Your bone mineral density (BMD) describes the thickness of the bone that was scanned.
-Your healthcare provider will compare your BMD with the BMD of young, healthy bone.
+Your health care provider will compare your bone mineral density (BMD) with the BMD of young, healthy bone.
 The result is called a T-score.
 Bones remodel at different rates.
 So, a healthy T-score in the wrist doesn’t mean the spine is also healthy.
 That’s why more than one site may be scanned.